DevCycleHQ/devcycle-docs/docs/essentials/projects.md

 ### From the Dashboard

-To create a new Project, click the "Create a new Project" button.
+To create a new Project, click the `+ Create a new Project` button in the Projects Dropdown.
 This will open the create project modal which has the following fields:

 |        |                            |
 |--------|----------------------------|